nilva-challenge/Django-CryptoReader/README.md

-# In name of Allah
+# Documentation
+You can check full documentation from [here]()

 ## Introduction
-We want to develop a REST based django application to read signed in user's KuCoin open positions for them.
-For this to happen, you must be able to read user's positions (if requested from user) every 30 seconds.
+This project is a REST based django application to read signed in user's KuCoin open positions for them.
+For this to happen, application able to read user's positions (if requested from user) every 30 seconds.

-The application you develop must have these features:
+Application have these features:
-- Users should be able to **sign up** (provide name, username & kucoin details).
+- Users able to **sign up** (provide name, username & kucoin details).
-- Users should be able to **sign in**.
+- Users able to **sign in** with jwt authentication.
-- Users should be able to **request position tracking**.
+- Users able to **request position tracking** with send request based on **track** field ("true" or "false").
-- Users should be able to **see list** of current open positions.
+- Users able to **see list** of current open (active) positions.
-- Application should be able to track user's positions every 30 seconds.
+- Application able to track user's positions every 30 seconds with celery periodic task.
-- Application should be able to handle multi users.
+- Application able to handle multi users with celery task & redis.
-- Application must be able to resume its job after restart.
+- Application able to resume its job after restart with redis backend and database.

-You can use [this api](https://docs.kucoin.com/#list-accounts) from KuCoin to handle this.
-You should create KuCoin account if you do not have already & get api key & secret to test your implementation.
-Note we do not need your api key, that is only for your own usage.

-### Note
-- We do **NOT want any kind of UI** from you
-- KuCoin api key & secrets should not be stored in raw format

-## Expectations:
-We want a clean, readable and maintainable code with meaningful comments and docstrings.
-Also you need to provide postman API doc for web app.

-## Task
-1. Fork this repository
-2. Develop the challenge with Django 3 or higher
-3. Push your code to your repository
-4. Send us a pull request, we will review and get back to you
-5. Enjoy
+Application use [this api](https://docs.kucoin.com/#list-accounts) from KuCoin to handle KuCoin positions.